Fintech & financial services

 Transaction integrity

-Ledger consistency under concurrency, idempotency, double-spend, race conditions on critical money paths.
+Ledger consistency, idempotency, double-spend, race conditions on critical money paths.

 Business-logic abuse

-Promo and referral abuse, fee bypasses, KYC/AML downgrade paths, limits and velocity controls.
+Promo and referral abuse, fee bypasses, KYC/AML downgrade paths, velocity controls.

 Authentication and identity

-Account opening flows, step-up auth, device binding, recovery flows, and fraud-control bypasses.
+Account opening, step-up auth, device binding, recovery flows, fraud-control bypasses.

 Cardholder data and PCI scope